drazioti/Carmichael/README.md

-#  Multiplicative Product Subset Problem
+#  Multiplicative Subset Product Problem (MSPP)

 ![GPLv2][]

 [GPLv2]: https://img.shields.io/badge/license-GPLv2-lightgrey.svg

 ## The code
-We provide Sagemath code, which we use to buld the tables.
+We provide Sagemath code, which we used to build the tables.

 ## Tables for Carmichael Numbers
 We provide tables for Carmichael numbers.